 Because of the interdisciplinary nature of communication studies, admission is open to students from a variety of undergraduate majors.
-You will need to meet the admission requirements for the Toulouse Graduate School, available at gradschool.unt.edu, and our departmentís specific requirements.
+Youíll need to meet the admission requirements for the graduate school, available at the graduate school website, and our departmentís specific requirements.

-If you are pursuing the M.A., you will need to meet a foreign language requirement.
+If youíre pursuing the M.A., youíll need to meet a foreign language requirement.

 We offer teaching assistantships that provide valuable experience as a classroom teacher, debate assistant or performance assistant.
 Stipends for teaching assistants are competitive and include medical insurance benefits.